 Similar to the hefty price tags on their products, luxury brands aren’t known for cutting costs when it comes to video production.
 To capture the authentic leather, shimmering diamonds, and quality stitching that adorns their products, luxury brands have always relied on hi-fi video to use across marketing channels.
 While this may still be true, many brands are testing the waters with lo-fi video to showcase other aspects of their brand, including BTS of their fashion shows, interviews with their networks of celebs, and a glimpse into the team behind some of the OG designers.
 Like the fashion industry, luxury brands are evolving their approach to content curation to foster a stronger connection with consumers.

-Whether you’re trying to bring your audience into your four walls or to check out on your website, consumers want to be highly educated before they make a purchase.
+Whether you’re trying to bring your audience into your brick-and-mortar business or to check out on your website, consumers want to be highly educated before they make a purchase.
 Retailers are leveraging visual marketing channels like Instagram to feature their customers using or wearing their products IRL.
 It was only a matter of time before retail brands stepped up their UGC game by featuring video content created by their customers and network of influencers.

-We dove deep into the top 30 retail brands and compared the performance of lo-fi videos vs. hi-fi videos on their feeds.
-And the results are in favor of lo-fi video.
-Lo-fi video has an average effectiveness of 34.2% compared to hi-fi video at 15.9%.
+We dove deep into the top retail brands and compared the performance of lo-fi videos vs. hi-fi videos on their feeds.
+And the results are in favor of lo-fi video.The average engagement rate for lo-fi content is 0.16%, while hi-fi content is 0.09%.
+Lo-fi video has an average effectiveness of 12.07% compared to hi-fi video at 10.04%.
 This tactic is a guaranteed—and budget-friendly—way to extend your brand outside of your four walls or beyond the pages of your website.

 Instagram quickly became a place for publishers and media brands to reach broader audiences and serve up the latest news in bite-size snippets to today’s digital generation.
-Condensing long form content, whether it be a political deep dive, celebrity interview, or lifestyle article, into a single caption and image is a challenge for even the savviest social marketers.
+Condensing long-form content, whether it be a political deep dive, celebrity interview, or lifestyle article, into a single caption and image is a challenge for even the savviest social marketers.
 Many media brands and publishers have long experimented with video content on social to story tell and send their followers to the web.

 There’s no denying that lo-fi video is making an impact on social performance, no matter the industry.
 It’s not to say that professionally produced video no longer holds any value to brands.
-Hi-fi video will remain a key content pillar for many—especially for luxury, media, and publishing brands that are producing big budget video content that is used across multiple marketing channels.
-The brands that are able to find a balance between both styles of video to effectively accomplish their goals on social, are the ones that are meeting and exceeding their KPIs.
+Hi-fi video will remain a key content pillar for many—especially for luxury, media, and publishing brands that are producing big-budget video content that is used across multiple marketing channels.
+The brands that are able to find a balance between both styles of video to effectively accomplish their goals on social are the ones that are meeting and exceeding their KPIs.